THARUN-KRSHN/agapePT-quiz/PRODUCTION_DEPLOYMENT.md

 # 🚀 Production Deployment Guide

-## ✅ Build Status: READY FOR DEPLOYMENT
+## ✅ Build Status: SUCCESSFULLY DEPLOYED & TESTED

 Your Next.js application has been successfully optimized for production with:
 - ✅ TypeScript errors resolved